-On 6 June 2012, the European Commission presented a Communication titled, ‘Renewable energy: a major player in the European energy market’ (COM(2012) 271), outlining options for a renewable energy policy for the period beyond 2020.
+On 6 June 2012, the European Commission presented a Communication titled, ‘Renewable energy: a major player in the European energy market’ (COM(2012) 271 final), outlining options for a renewable energy policy for the period beyond 2020.
 The Communication also called for a more coordinated European approach in the establishment and reform of support schemes and an increased use of renewable energy trading among EU Member States.
 In January 2014, the European Commission put forward a set of energy and climate goals for 2030 with the aim of encouraging private investment in infrastructure and low-carbon technologies.
 One of the key targets proposed is for the share of renewable energy to reach at least 27 % by 2030.
-These objectives are seen as a step towards meeting the greenhouse gas emissions targets for 2050 put forward in the Roadmap for moving to a competitive low-carbon economy in 2050 (COM (2011) 112).
+These objectives are seen as a step towards meeting the greenhouse gas emissions targets for 2050 put forward in the Roadmap for moving to a competitive low-carbon economy in 2050 (COM (2011) 112 final).

 - Energy (t_nrg), see:

-- Energy statistics - main indicators (t_nrg_indic)
+- Energy statistics - main indicators (t_nrg_ind)

 - Energy statistics - quantities (t_nrg_quant)

 - Energy (nrg), see: